The NHS recommends that adults have an eye test every two years – not only to check changes in vision but also to check the health of their eyes.

 We use a variety of tests and equipment to assess different aspects of your eye health and vision.
 Some are common to all eye tests – for example, the letter chart indicates how clearly you can see – while others may be used when further investigations are required, for example, to check if your eyes can see colour normally.

 Some of the common tests, like the visual field test and the eye pressure test (puff of air test), can be performed by an optical assistant on behalf of the optometrist before the eye examination.
-These are known as pre-tests and help to make the process more efficient.
+These are known as diagnostic tests and help to make the process more efficient.

 Summary and advice